 We’ve loved working with all the Trophy Boys we’ve had over the years.
-However, I do think we’ve struck gold with the roster we have now - Arad Winwin, Nick Mascardo, Dan Yates, and Cory Z are all really fun, sexy, compassionate men who understand that being a Trophy Boy is about getting out there and meeting with all the people who love Andrew Christian.
+Arad Winwin, Nick Mascardo, Dan Yates, and Cory Z are all really fun, sexy, compassionate men who understand that being a Trophy Boy is about getting out there and meeting with all the people who love Andrew Christian.

-When they’re on set the chemistry is palpable, and it’s clear they feel confident about the product they’re promoting.
+When they’re on set, the chemistry is palpable – it’s clear they feel confident about the product they’re promoting.
 At the end of the day, our brand is elevated sexiness, which is exactly what those boys represent.

 We’re so proud to have worked with Jesse Diamond.
-We recently filmed a really unique and exciting project for us, which included four other trans models and some of the Trophy Boys for an underwater shoot.
+We filmed a really unique and exciting project, which included four trans models and some of the Trophy Boys for an underwater shoot.
 At first, all the models seemed a little nervous since there was nudity involved, but by the end of the day everyone was joking around and having a blast like it was just a regular pool party.

 Although we don’t currently have any plans to make underwear specifically for trans people, our products already appeal to the trans community since the ‘show-it’ pouches can come in handy.
 However, we hope our work with Jesse and the other trans models is a platform for the trans community, and highlights that we’re a brand that is committed to inclusivity and progressive thinking.

 What do you want guys to feel when they’re wearing your clothes?

 We want them to feel empowered and confident – like they can take on the world as exactly who they are, and receive all the love and confidence they put out into the universe.